THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 RIB Cons: Heavy; expensive; more difficult to stow

 We ended up choosing a RIB.
-Our davits will make the space needed for the dinghy a non-issue, and we’re electing for an electric winch on the boat to help raise the dinghy, making the weight of the dingy a bit less important.
+Our davits make the space needed for the dinghy a non-issue, and we have an electric winch on the boat to help raise the dinghy, making the weight of the dingy a bit less important.
 A RIB will stand up better to the uses we intend and seem to be the popular choice among cruisers.

 Having decided that we wanted a RIB dinghy, the next choice to make is what material you want the hull to be made out of.
-Most dinghy companies offer a fiberglass hull option, which do provide a lot of benefits, but could be more easily damaged on rocks in comparison to an aluminum hull.
+Most dinghy companies offer a fiberglass hull option, which does provide a lot of benefits but could be more easily damaged on rocks in comparison to an aluminum hull.

 Fiberglass Pros: Cheaper, more easily available